(January 15, 2014 / JNS)

 At rest in all this moving up and down!

 Today, the congregation known as Jeshuat Israel that worships in Touro Synagogue comprises about 140 member families and is led by Rabbi Dr. Marc Mandel.
 The synagogue and Loeb Center are often visited by Jews, many of whom are observant and come as part of school groups.
 The traditionally dressed Orthodox men and women can often be seen walking the narrow streets of Newport.
-They are welcomed on Shabbat, as the synagogue’s grounds are enclosed within an eruv (which enables one to carry on Shabbat) that also surrounds a kosher bed and breakfast, The Admiral Weaver Inn.
+They are welcomed on Shabbat, as the synagogue’s grounds are enclosed within an eruv (which enables one to carry items on Shabbat) that also surrounds a kosher bed and breakfast called the Admiral Weaver Inn.

 The otherwise generally good news about Newport is marred by a lengthy and long-brewing legal dispute between Touro Synagogue and New York’s Congregation Shearith Israel, the nation’s oldest Jewish congregation, which is claiming ownership of the Newport synagogue and its religious artifacts.